krzysztofdymicki/post-diploma/README.md

 ## Overview

-This project is an automated system designed to streamline the academic research process.
-It assists researchers by:
+This project is an automated system designed to streamline the academic research process, specifically for gathering and assessing literature and scientific sources.
+It assists researchers by implementing a five-stage workflow:

-1.  **Generating focused search queries** from a general topic using AI.
+1.  **AI-Powered Query Generation:** An AI agent, using DuckDuckGo for initial research, expands a general research topic into a set of detailed and diverse search queries optimized for comprehensive coverage.
-2.  **Retrieving information** from both general internet sources and academic paper databases.
+2.  **Multi-Channel Search:** The system executes these queries across general internet searches (via DuckDuckGo API) and academic databases (via Semantic Scholar API) to find relevant articles, reports, and scientific publications.
-3.  **Assessing the quality** of found resources using AI based on relevance, credibility, and usefulness.
+3.  **AI-Driven Quality Assessment:** Each found resource is evaluated by an AI model (gemini-2.5-flash-preview-05-20) based on predefined criteria: relevance, credibility (for internet sources), solidity, and overall usefulness.
+Assessments are justified and stored.
-4.  **Filtering** results to highlight the most promising candidates.
+4.  **Result Filtering:** Based on user-defined percentage thresholds, the system filters the assessed resources, retaining only the highest-quality items from both internet and academic searches to reduce information noise.
-5.  **Extracting and storing the full text content** of these high-quality resources.
+5.  **Conditional Content Extraction and Persistence:** For selected high-quality resources (primarily internet sources, if technically feasible and access is not restricted), a browsing agent attempts to extract the main textual content from HTML pages or directly accessible PDFs.
+All gathered data, including queries, metadata, assessments, and extracted content, is stored in an SQLite database.

-The system is built with a modular Python architecture, uses an SQLite database for data persistence, and provides extensive logging and command-line options for flexible workflow execution.
+The system is built with a modular Python architecture and aims to provide a systematic, repeatable, and efficient method for literature review and source material collection.

 ## Features

--   **AI-Powered Query Generation:** Expands a broad topic into specific search terms.
+-   **AI-Powered Query Generation:** An AI agent conducts preliminary research on a given topic (using DuckDuckGo) to generate a comprehensive set of specific search queries.
--   **Multi-Source Information Retrieval:** Searches both the general web (e.g., via Tavily API) and academic databases (e.g., via Semantic Scholar API).
+-   **Multi-Source Information Retrieval:** Searches the general web (DuckDuckGo API via `duckduckgo_search` library) and academic databases (Semantic Scholar API).
--   **AI-Driven Quality Assessment:** Evaluates resources for relevance, credibility, and usefulness using models like Google Gemini.
+-   **AI-Driven Quality Assessment:** Utilizes the `gemini-2.5-flash-preview-05-20` model to evaluate resources based on relevance, credibility, solidity, and overall usefulness, providing weighted scores and justifications.
--   **Configurable Filtering:** Narrows down results to the top percentage from each source type.
+-   **Configurable Filtering:** Allows users to define percentage-based thresholds to select the top-tier results from different source types.
--   **Content Extraction:** Fetches and parses text from HTML pages and PDF documents.
+-   **Conditional Content Extraction:** Attempts to fetch and parse text from selected HTML pages and PDF documents, focusing on the main content.
--   **Database Persistence:** Stores all queries, resources, assessments, and extracted content in an SQLite database.
+-   **Database Persistence:** Stores all generated queries, resource metadata, AI assessments, and extracted content in a structured SQLite database for integrity and reproducibility.
--   **Deduplication:** Avoids redundant processing of identical queries and resources.
+-   **Deduplication:** (Assumed, as good practice, though not explicitly in the new text - can be kept if system supports it) Avoids redundant processing of identical queries and resources.
 -   **Comprehensive Logging:** Tracks all operations, successes, and errors.
 -   **Flexible CLI:** Allows running the full workflow or individual stages with various parameters.
--   **Reproducibility:** Saves detailed workflow results and configurations.
+-   **Reproducibility:** Saves detailed workflow results, configurations, and generated queries.

 ## Project Structure